 We’re all too familiar with company retreats and trust exercises (which don’t do much to build long-term trust).
 What you can do instead, is put your team in positions where they are forced to rely on each other to succeed.
-You’ve given your team the freedom, the ownership and the agency to do things their way and that means they can feel proud of what they’ve accomplished.
+By adopting a culture of learning, you’ve given your team the freedom, the ownership and the agency to learn, teach and do things their way and that means they can feel proud of what they’ve accomplished.

 When we’re proud of our work, we work harder.
 MUCH harder than when someone gives us a deadline and a threat!
 At the same time, this also gives your team more freedom to work independently.
-If they run into a problem, they can come up with a new solution of their own.
+If they run into a problem, they can come up with a new solution of their own and teach others in the organization how to overcome the same problem.
 They don’t need to ask you if their suggested solution is okay because they were never given strict instructions on how to go about their task in the first place.